apaz-cli/daisho/planning/Types.md

 implicitly included) is declared with `ctype int32_t Int;`.
 The reason why `5 + 4` is valid in the language is becuause `Int operator+(Int rhs)` is implemented on `Int` as a native method.
-There is no such thing as primitive addition in Stilts.
-In fact, Stilts has no concept of numbers.
+There is no such thing as primitive addition in Daisho.
+In fact, Daisho has no concept of numbers.
 Or anything else.
 Everything traces back to `ctype`s and `native` implementations.
 All the language does is stitch these together with a polymorphic trait-based type system on top.
-Hence the opening statements about how Stilts is a language binding.
+Hence the opening statements about how Daisho is a language binding.

 Builtin functions such as `sizeof()` work on `ctype`s because the compiler